jafaryor/algorithms-and-data-structures/src/advanced/approximation.md

 #### Theorem
 `approxTourFrom()` is  a  polynomial-time 2-approximation  algorithm  for  the traveling-salesman problem with the triangle inequality.

-Meaning if the cost function for an instance of the traveling-salesman problem satisfies the triangle inequality,then `approxTourFrom()` returns a tour whose cost is not more than twice the cost of an optimal tour (`≤ 2 × optimal solution`).
+Meaning if the cost function for an instance of the traveling-salesman problem satisfies the triangle inequality, then `approxTourFrom()` returns a tour whose cost is not more than twice the cost of an optimal tour (`≤ 2 × optimal solution`).

 > `approxTourFrom()` is usually not the best practical choice for this problem.
 There are other approximation algorithms that typically perform much better in practice.

 ### The general Traveling-Salesman Problem
-If we drop the assumption that the cost function `c` satisfies the triangle inequality,then we cannot find good approximate tours in polynomial time unless `P = NP`.
+If we drop the assumption that the cost function `c` satisfies the triangle inequality, then we cannot find good approximate tours in polynomial time unless `P = NP`.

 #### Theorem
 If `P ≠ NP`, then for any constant `ρ ≥ 1`, there is no polynomial-time approximation algorithm with approximation ratio `ρ` for the general traveling-salesman problem.